hamzajabbar-ua/CriticalMinerals/README.md

 The UK's current critical minerals strategy, "Vision 2035," leans into **midstream processing and recycling** as the country's comparative advantage, with a stated ambition to produce **10%** of needs domestically and **20%** through recycling by 2035, backed by up to **£50 million** for UK businesses.
 [27]

-The EU's Critical Raw Materials Act is building a strategic-project and diversification framework focused on extraction, processing, recycling, and third-country supply diversification. **[ref needed — no EU CRMA primary source URL in available source set; widely covered in public documents at eur-lex.europa.eu]**
+The EU's Critical Raw Materials Act is building a strategic-project and diversification framework focused on extraction, processing, recycling, and third-country supply diversification.

 The basic contrast: the U.S. approach is more comfortable with **hard industrial policy** — direct loans, reserve creation, potential border remedies, and equity stakes in strategic projects.
 The UK and EU are clearly moving in the same direction on recycling, strategic projects, and supply diversification, but they are going less far on direct project finance and are not (yet) deploying trade tools in the same way.
 [27][9]